-In Northern Virginia many types of lawn fungus that can pose a threat to your healthy lawn.
-Rapidly changing cool or hot temperatures, not enough or too much fertilization, unbalanced fertilization and certain watering habits all can contribute to the onset of a lawn fungus or lawn disease.
+In Northern Virginia there are many types of lawn fungus that can pose a threat to your healthy lawn.
+Rapidly changing cool or hot temperatures, not enough or too much fertilization, unbalanced fertilization and certain watering habits can all contribute to the onset of a lawn fungus or lawn disease.
 There are a number of warning signs that a lawn fungus of some sort is affecting the health of your lawn.

 - Bare Spots

 - Brown Patches